 Cormorants have been using White Lake for many years.
 However, their numbers have always remained small.
 In recent years, we have noticed that the White Lake population of cormorants may be increasing.
-Also, their roosting habits have changed and they now prefer sites in the southern part of the lake.

 As part of our water quality monitoring program, we decided to start monitoring cormorant numbers on White Lake.
 Every two weeks we patrol the lake by boat and sample 9 sites in all parts of the lake.
 Water samples for total phosphorus and plankton counts are collected.
 Water temperature and clarity measurements are also taken.